domino_admin_toolkit.checks.test_domino_url_cert module

 DataFrame with certificate expiration details

-- domino_admin_toolkit.checks.test_domino_url_cert.test_domino_url_cert_expiration(domino_url_cert_data)
+- Description:

-This check retrieves the TLS certificate from the Domino platform URL and verifies it has sufficient time remaining before expiration.
-The check focuses solely on certificate validity period, not verification against a trust store.
+Validates Domino control plane URL certificate is valid and not expiring soon.
+Retrieves the TLS certificate from the Domino platform URL and verifies it has sufficient time remaining before expiration.
+Focuses solely on the validity period, not verification against a trust store (see test_domino_url_cert_validation for that).

 This is expected behavior in deployments where the toolkit cannot reach the frontend (e.g., network policies, firewall rules, or isolated network configurations)